lankan01/lankan01/README.md

-# Hi there, I'm Jega

 ## About Me
-Originally trained as a doctor in London, then trained in business in Paris, now in the startup ecosystem in Southeast Asia.
+Originally trained as a doctor in London, now building up experience in building products - interested in MedTech and Bioinformatics.

 ## What I'm Learning
 Currently, I'm focusing on:
-- 🌱 Learning **React on Next.js** for building dynamic and performant web applications.
-- 🌱 Exploring **Firebase** to handle backend services and database management.
-- 🌱 Diving into **Node.js** to build scalable server-side applications.
+- 🌱 Learning the fundamentals of computer science from MIT OpenCourseware - incl discrete math, data structures and algos.
+- 🌱 Developing projects that solve real-world problems - focused on JavaScript and Python.
 - 🌱 Improving my design skills with **Figma** to create user-friendly interfaces.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pradeebajega/)

   ![Leetcode Stats](https://leetcard.jacoblin.cool/jiggaman3)